chhotii-alex/prospective-randomizer/README.md

 to what?

-An _observational_ study is likely to be plagued by confounding factors: for example, in a case-control study contrasting heart disease with healthy subjects, it is difficult to isolate the precise effect of one factor (such as exercise) given that the cases and controls are likely to differ on many other factors as well (diet, genetics, socio-economic status, etc.) It is for this reason that division of subjects into similar intervention and non-intervention groups is the
+An _observational_ study is likely to be plagued by confounding factors: for example, in a case-control study contrasting patients with heart disease to healthy subjects, it is difficult to isolate the precise effect of one factor (such as exercise) given that the cases and controls are likely to differ on many other factors as well (diet, genetics, socio-economic status, etc.) It is for this reason that division of subjects into similar intervention and non-intervention groups is the